danmartinsa/Fleshgolem/README.md

 - **Data-Driven Parts**: Body parts are populated from a data-driven structure, allowing for different creature types (e.g., Manticore, Human).
 - **Ruleset Integration**: Includes a basic ruleset with common RPG attributes and dice definitions.

+## Ruleset

+The game ruleset is loosely based on [Mythras Imperative RPG](https://www.drivethrurpg.com/product/185335/Mythras-Imperative), providing a foundation for character attributes and dice mechanics.

 ## Project Structure

 - `Program.cs`: The entry point of the application, demonstrating entity creation and limb management.